Family Systems Therapy Overview

 In terms of end goal, what is family systems therapy?

 The goal of this type of family therapy is to help each person see the perspective of others in an attempt to restore familial relationships and reinforce a healthy, functioning family dynamic.
-Different family members will have different perceptions of their relationships, and a good family therapist will be able to see what's happening from all sides in a non-biased way and help all parties meet in the middle.
+Different family members will have different perceptions of their relationships, and a good therapist will be able to see what's happening from all sides in a non-biased way and help the family meet in the middle.

-Family systems therapy is a popular model in the family therapy field that can be used to help families of all types.
-This form of family therapy can be especially useful for those who are struggling with unresolved conflicts or pain of some kind that is impacting family relationships.
+Family systems therapy is a popular model in the field that can be used to help families of all types.
+This form of family therapy can be especially useful for those who are struggling with unresolved family conflicts or pain of some kind that is impacting family relationships.

-Marriage and family therapy for relationship support, depression, and other mental health conditions
+Marriage and family therapy for relationship support, depression, anxiety, and other mental health conditions

-Here are some examples of conflicts or challenges that a family may seek the help of a family systems therapist:
+Here are some examples of conflicts that a family may seek family systems therapy for:

 - Conflict avoidance